 a W3C spec that defines a document format for encoding DID-based attestations.

 Further Microsoft’s Principal Program Manager, Mr. Ankur Patel shares that, “After examining decentralized storage systems, consensus protocols, blockchains, and a variety of emerging standards we believe blockchain technology and protocols are well suited for enabling Decentralized IDs (DID).”

-He concludes that, “We are humbled and excited to take on such a massive challenge, but also know it can’t be accomplished alone.
-We are counting on the support and input of our alliance partners, members of the Decentralized Identity Foundation, and the diverse Microsoft ecosystem of designers, policy makers, business partners, hardware and software builders.
+He concludes that “We are humbled and excited to take on such a massive challenge, but also know it can’t be accomplished alone.
+We are counting on the support and input of our alliance partners, members of the Decentralized Identity Foundation, and the diverse Microsoft ecosystem of designers, policymakers, business partners, and hardware and software builders.
 Most importantly we will need you, our customers to provide feedback as we start testing these first set of scenarios.”